circonus-labs/terraform-provider-circonus/website/docs/r/contact_group.html.markdown

 * `method` - (Optional) The HTTP verb to use when making a request.
 Either `GET` or `POST` may be specified.
 The default verb is `POST`.

-## Supported Contact Group `irc` Attributes

-* `user` - (Required) When a user has configured IRC on their user account, they will receive an IRC notification.

 ## Supported Contact Group `pager_duty` Attributes